haruki-sugarsun/hacky-helper-crx/DEVPLANS.md

   - src/features/service-worker-handler.ts: Typed abstraction layer for processing messages within service-worker. service-worker.ts uses this.
 - src/ui/ directory contains the HTML components packed as Web Componnent.
 - src/lib/ contains the shared implementations which can be refered from other any TS files.
+- src/service-worker/ contains the specific implemetaion details used from service-worker.ts.
 - TS files directly in src/ are the main entrypoints for each UI/page, so they are considered as an application context.
 - HTML files directly in src/ are the UI definitions, and provides the basic strucutre of the UI. src/ui/ files are basically for replacing a part of the structure.